maartenba/myget-documentation/how-to/working-with-upstream-package-sources.md

     We currently still keep the feature around for some scenarios that are not yet fully supported on NuGet v3.
 </p>

-## Adding a package from another package source
+## Adding a package from an upstream source

-You can easily add packages to your MyGet feed originating from another package source, such as nuget.org, nmpjs.org, etc. This is using the feed's configured package sources under the hood.
-If you want to add a package from another feed onto your MyGet feed, the other feed needs to be configured as a package source to that feed.
+You can easily add packages to your MyGet feed originating from an upstream source, such as nuget.org, nmpjs.org, etc. This is using the feed's configured upstream sources under the hood.
+If you want to add a package from another feed onto your MyGet feed, the other feed needs to be configured as an upstream source to that feed.

-Adding a package from an upstream package source can happen in three ways: manually, by reference (proxying), or by value (mirroring).
+Adding a package from an upstream source can happen in three ways: manually, by reference (proxying), or by value (mirroring).
-* **Manually**: you can add packages from an upstream package source to your feed manually by using the _Add Package_ button you will find under your feed's _Packages_ page.
+* **Manually**: you can add packages from an upstream source to your feed manually by using the _Add Package_ button you will find under your feed's _Packages_ page.

   ![](/assets/add package button.png)